On a risk model with tree-structured Poisson Markov random field frequency, with application to rainfall events: Data illustration

 \subsection{Frequency models comparison}

-We outline the estimation procedure for the MPMRF frequency model, which includes building a correlation-based maximum spanning tree structure and deriving the maximum likelihood estimators from this tree.
-Next, we compare the performance of the MPMRF and MPTCS frequency models using trivariate frequency datasets.

-We use a maximum spanning tree (MST) derived from the correlations among meteorological stations to establish the underlying dependence structure.
-Specifically, we apply Kruskal's algorithm \citep{kruskal1956shortest} to extract the correlation-based MST.
-This approach preserves the most important connections between the stations while ensuring that the structure remains acyclic.

-We estimate the frequency model parameters $(\boldsymbol{\lambda}, \boldsymbol{\alpha})$ by maximizing the log-likelihood derived from Proposition~\ref{th:propN}\ref{item:pmfN}, under the constraints of Theorem~\ref{th:flexible}, using numerical optimization.
-The structure of $\boldsymbol{N}$ facilitates this task: its stochastic construction separates marginal and dependence parameters, and the joint pmf \eqref{eq:jointpmf-vecteurN} factorizes over cliques of the tree (pairs of connected vertices).
-As a result, maximum likelihood estimation naturally aligns with the sequential procedure frequently applied in copula modeling, itself a specific instance of composite likelihood \citep{varin2011overview}.

-We present the maximum likelihood estimates of the frequency means along with the corresponding empirical values and the estimated Pearson correlations for both datasets and models in Tables~\ref{tab:lambda_compare_all} and \ref{tab:rho_compare_all}.
-For Dataset 1, which includes Annapolis Royal, Springfield, and Kentville CDA, the MPMRF model produces frequency estimates that are close to the empirical means for all stations.
-In terms of dependence, it yields correlations that are closer to the empirical values for the edges of its tree, specifically for pairs $(1,2)$ and $(1,3)$.
-In contrast, the model proposed by \cite{murphy2025multivariate} performs better for the pair $(2,3)$.
-For Dataset 2, which consists of Liverpool Big Falls, Mount Uniacke, and Salmon Hole, the MPMRF model again achieves frequency means that are closer to the empirical values compared to the MPTCS model.
-The inferred dependence structure forms the tree $(1) - (2) - (3)$, with MPMRF outperforming MPTCS on the edges $(1,2)$ and $(2,3)$.
+We compare the performance of the MPMRF and MPTCS frequency models for the three-station datasets.
+The ML estimates of the frequency means and the estimated Pearson correlations for both datasets and models are reported in Tables~\ref{tab:lambda_compare_all} and \ref{tab:rho_compare_all}.
+For both datasets, the means of the MPMRF marginal distributions are exactly the empirical means, but not for MPTCS; this is because MPMRF is able to dissociate marginal and dependence modelling.
+In terms of dependence, for Dataset~1, the MPMRF model yields correlations that are closer to the empirical values for the edges of its tree, given by $(2)$--$(1)$--$(3)$.
+In contrast, the MPTCS model performs better for the pair $(2,3)$.
+For Dataset~2, the inferred dependence structure forms the tree $(1)$--$(2)$--$(3)$, with MPMRF outperforming MPTCS on the edge $(1,2)$.
+MPTCS is slightly better on edge $(2,3)$.
 However, MPTCS is better at capturing the correlation within $(1,3)$.
+This highlights a structural limitation of the MPMRF model: correlations between non-adjacent vertices necessarily factorize along the unique path of the tree, which restricts the maximal dependence the model can reproduce.
+The tree structure identifies the most influential relationships within the complete network.